Types of Term Life Insurance

 Because life insurance quotes are dependent on age, level term policies are best for young families and those who can lock in cheaper monthly rates in their 30s.

-Types of Term Life Insurance: Increasing vs. Decreasing Term Life Insurance
+Increasing vs. Decreasing Term Life Insurance

 With increasing term life insurance, your death benefit increases every year you have the policy.
 Insurers will fix your benefit increases at a certain percentage, usually 2%-10%.
 A higher percentage means higher annual rates, and you will also see your rates increase each year your death benefit goes up.

 On the other hand, decreasing term life insurance comes with cheaper life insurance rates.
 You will not see your rates decrease over the course of the term.
-Instead, insurance companies offer cheaper annual rates up front in exchange for decreasing death benefits.
+Instead, insurance companies offer cheaper annual rates upfront in exchange for decreasing death benefits.

-Decreasing term life insurance is also called mortgage term life insurance or mortgage protection insurance (MPI).
+Decreasing term life insurance is also called Mortgage term life insurance or mortgage protection insurance (MPI).
 You can often buy it directly from your bank or lender instead of an insurance company.
 In this case, the term policy would cover a large debt — usually a mortgage.
 As your debt obligation shrinks, so does the amount of life insurance coverage.

 However, if you own a business, wish to expand your family, or buy a larger home in the future, increasing term life insurance can help protect your investments.
 Just be sure to shop with companies that offer the right maximum limits for your needs.
 If your rates should increase beyond the limits of your death benefit, it will reduce the policy’s overall value.

-Types of Term Life Insurance: Renewable Term Life Insurance
+Renewable Term Life Insurance

 Renewable term life insurance allows policyholders to extend coverage once the initial policy term ends.
 Most companies allow you to renew this kind of policy frequently and without taking another medical exam.